-They do however carry a pungent odour, (whereas the water-based primers do not), but tend to dry very quickly, and will not let the knot bleed through your top (finish) coat.
-If you are looking to stain your natural wood, you don't have to seal the knots with a primer, slowly but thoroughly wetting the knots with stain will do.
+However, they carry a pungent odour (whereas the water-based primers do not) but tend to dry very quickly and will not let the knot bleed through your top (finish) coat.
+If you are looking to stain your natural wood, you don't have to seal the knots with a primer; slowly but thoroughly wetting the knots with stain will do.
 Remove all dried up and oozing sap is a must, though (NOT with white spirit or turps), especially when dealing with woods such as fir or pine.
 After removing the sap build-up, use an appropriate primer/sealer to seal in the sap affected areas.

 ONE OF OUR GOTO PRIMERS:

 And finally, it is time to fill in the holes and cracks and begin sanding.
-Use an interior wood filler (if inside only), or exterior grade epoxy filler for outside wood, when filling in gaps and splits.
-I would recommend using a higher grade epoxy wood filler that shrinks or cracks less like Dry Flex 4 2-in 1.
-Also, when it comes to sanding; I would stick with 150g – 220g sandpaper.
-And make sure that all your sanding is the direction of the wood grain.
+Use an interior wood filler (if inside only) or exterior grade epoxy filler for outside wood when filling in gaps and splits.
+I would recommend using a higher grade epoxy wood filler that shrinks or cracks less, like Dry Flex 4 2-in 1.
+Also, when it comes to sanding, I would stick with 150g – 220g sandpaper.
+And make sure that all your sanding is in the direction of the wood grain.
 If you Sand across the wood grain will create scratches that will absorb stain and polyurethane unevenly.
 When you're preparing your natural wood surface correctly, it will allow your coating to penetrate and adhere properly.
 Your new bare wood surface will last for many years to come.